ZeShmoutt/Unity-ScriptableVariables/README.md

 ## How to create additional ScriptableVariable subtypes

 Copy any of the existing subtypes, and change the generic type and whatever else you want.
-As an example, a custom ScriptableTexture substype :
+As an example, a custom ScriptableTexture subtype created from a copy of the ScriptableString :

     using UnityEngine;